 - m.58.
-1. The apparatus must be based on a 12 volt supply $(\pm 5\%)$ or, if the sources of current for each side of the apparatus are separate, on 2 x 12 volts or 2 x 6 volts.
+1. The apparatus must be based on a 12 volt supply (± 5%) or, if the sources of current for each side of the apparatus are separate, on 2 x 12 volts or 2 x 6 volts.
 (The separation of the supply for each side of the apparatus is recommended because it can simplify a number of problems met in the construction of apparatus for foil.) - 2.
 The apparatus may include warning lights to indicate that it is switched on.
-Such lights should be colourless. - 3.
-If the apparatus is constructed to operate with dry batteries, it must be equipped with a voltmeter or some other device enabling the power in the batteries to be checked at any moment.
-However, the apparatus must always be equipped with a socket, as described above, to allow it to be powered by accumulators. - 4.
-Generally, there should be two batteries available per apparatus: 12 volt car batteries are used, of 60 or 90 amps/hour.
+Such lights should be colourless. - 3.If the apparatus is constructed to operate with dry batteries, it must be equipped with a voltmeter or some other device enabling the power in the batteries to be checked at any moment.
+However, the apparatus must always be equipped with a socket, to allow it to be powered either by 12 V DC via AC/DC converter or through VRLA batteries. - 4.
+Generally, if the apparatus is powered by batteries or UPS (Uninterruptible power supply), the minimum backup time for the external batteries or UPS is 5 minutes.